 Independent advisory firm.
-Not affiliated with the Government of Paraguay.
-For the official program, visit investorpass.com.py
+Not affiliated with the Government of Paraguay or the Ministry of Industry and Commerce.

 Investor Pass PY Powered by Ameriguayan